-There is certainly no Trinity in Isaiah 48:15, 16.
-Note the punctuation in the NIV: "I [the LORD God], even I have spoken, yes, I have called him [the Messiah, Gods agent].
-I [the LORD] will bring him [the Messiah] and he [the Messiah] will succeed in his mission.
-Come near me [the LORD God] and listen to this.
-From the first announcement I have not spoken in secret; at the time it happens I am there."
+There is certainly no Trinity in Isaiah 48:15-16.
+Note the punctuation in the ESV: "I [the LORD God], even I, have spoken and called him [the Messiah, God’s agent]; I [the LORD] have brought him [the Messiah] and he [the Messiah] will prosper in his way.
+Draw near to me [the LORD God], hear this: from the beginning I have not spoken in secret; from the time it came to be I have been there."

-Note carefully that the NIV closes the quotation marks at that point.
-A new speaker then says: "And now the Sovereign LORD has sent me with his Spirit."
+Note carefully that the ESV (also NET, NIV, RSV, and others) closes the quotation marks at that point.
+A new speaker then says: "And now the Lord God has sent me, and his Spirit."
 The Messiah is here represented as being sent by the LORD (God).
 The vast majority of Trinitarian scholars would never advance this passage as any evidence for the Trinity.

 The Evidence of Standard Authorities

 The following testimonies from reputable standard authorities show that the claim that "Jesus is God" and that the Bible teaches a Trinitarian Godhead is more an exercise in propaganda than actual fact.
 While much popular Christianity continues to deal harshly with non-Trinitarians, the latter can take comfort from the reflection of saner and sounder minds, both evangelical and otherwise.
 The following statements appear in the writings of distinguished experts in the field of Bible study: